David House Grand Jury Subpoena Letter concerning criminal activity and espionage, (PDF)

 "WikiLeaks witness takes the Fifth," CNN

-"Boston Protest in Support of David House/Bradley Manning/Wikileaks Tomorrow," Jane Hamsher, FireDogLake
+"Boston Protest in Support of David House/ Manning/Wikileaks Tomorrow," Jane Hamsher, FireDogLake

 "Grand Jury Meets to Question WikiLeaks Supporters: 'Do You or Have You Ever Worked for WikiLeaks?'"
 Kevin Gosztola, FiredogLake